William Bateson

 William Bateson (8 August 1861 – 8 February 1926) was an English biologist who was the first person to use the term genetics to describe the study of heredity, and the chief populariser of the ideas of Gregor Mendel following their rediscovery in 1900 by Hugo de Vries and Carl Correns.
 His 1894 book Materials for the Study of Variation was one of the earliest formulations of the new approach to genetics.

 Early life and education

-Bateson was born 1861 in Whitby on the Yorkshire coast, the son of William Henry Bateson, Master of St John's College, Cambridge.
+Bateson was born 1861 in Whitby on the Yorkshire coast, the son of William Henry Bateson, Master of St John's College, Cambridge, and Anna Bateson (née Aikin), who was on the first governing body of Newnham College, Cambridge.
 He was educated at Rugby School and at St John's College, where he graduated BA in 1883 with a first in natural sciences.

 Taking up embryology, he went to the United States to investigate the development of Balanoglossus, a worm-like hemichordate which led to his interest in vertebrate origins.
 In 1883–4 he worked in the laboratory of William Keith Brooks, at the Chesapeake Zoölogical Laboratory in Hampton, Virginia.

 Turning from morphology to study evolution and its methods, he returned to England and became a Fellow of St John's.
 Studying variation and heredity, he travelled in western Central Asia.